btnguyenPersonal/edit/tasks.md

 - figure out how to go down to assembly and view it

 ## TODO
+- fix history slowing down copy/pasting large diff (also look into what is really causing it)
+    - also could hack into the std::string, add a modified value, use that to parse history
+    - THE PLAN!!!!!!
+    - we make one big for loop
+        - it tries add and delete at the same time, and if it finds one it cuts everything off

 - add go to definition (without any lsp will be really hard)
     - have strategies that you try each one, and if you find definition change to it
         - ex. see if current is in current file as const `match` = ...;